 Thinking back, there was a lot of truth to that statement.
 We did celebrate kid’s day nearly everyday, and I certainly don’t remember going out of my way to make my father’s days resplendent on any regular basis.

 Unless you count the time my brothers and I decided to dig a tunnel under the next door neighbor’s house to get to our friend’s basement.
 We figured some water would soften up the soil, so we let the hose run for the better part of a day while we dug.

 Shockingly, we didn’t make it all the way to Craig’s basement, but we did manage to accomplish a two-for-one parent conniption.

-As for my father’s day, we managed to ruin any remaining remnant of a lawn that might have once existed in our backyard.
+As for my father’s day, we managed to ruin any remaining remnant of grass that might have once existed in our backyard.
 As a bonus, he got to be the “wait ’til your father gets home” guy.
 Every dad loves that.